emsesp/docs/Configure-firmware32.md

 - **Port** if using an alternate port number.
 The default is 514.
 - **Log Level** sets the maximum log level for reported messages.
 The highest level is DEBUG which will send a lot of log data so use with caution.
 - **Mark Interval** will send out a special `mark` message to the SysLog.
 This is useful for timing events.
-- **Output EMS telegrams in raw format** will write the telegrams in raw format as hexadecimal values.
+- **Output EMS telegrams as hexadecimal bytes** will write the telegrams in raw format as hexadecimal values.

 ## MQTT Settings

 These settings can be found in the `MQTT` tab on the Web UI.

 - **Client ID**.
-This is used internally to identify EMS-ESP with the broker.
-Note MQTT topics will be postfixed with the hostname (default `ems-esp`), not this client ID.
+This is used internally to identify EMS-ESP with the broker and is optional.
+Note MQTT topics will be postfixed with the hostname (default `ems-esp`) and not the client ID.
 - **Base**.
 All topics are prefixed with `Base`, which is defaulted to `ems-esp` and can be changed to an individual path.
 - **Clean Session**.
 Creates a non-persistent session when enabled.
 - **MQTT Format**. v2: The `Single` option will send all data as separate topics, `Nested` will group the data into one JSON payload string and `Home Assistant` will use MQTT Discovery (if available). v3: options are resorted with checkboxes for `Nested` and `Home Assistant`.
 - **QoS**.
 Quality of Service, 0, 1 or 2.
 0 is the default and suitable for more scenarios.
 1 will give a guarantee that the message has been sent, but will create slightly more traffic and overhead.
 - **Retain Flag**.
+Enable if you want to persist all the messages on the broker.
 Default is off.
-Enable if you want to persist all the messages on the broker.
 - **Formatting**
   - **Topic/Payload Format** is used to indicate whether all the device data is sent in a single payload or as separate topics.
   - **Use Home Assistant MQTT Discovery**.
 Enable this if using Home Assistance.
 EMS-ESP will be automatically discovered as devices in HA and you can add the information from the Integrations->MQTT page to your Lovelace UI.
   - **Thermostat Room Temperature** is used for thermostats that don't have a sensor for current room temperature, which is required in Home Assistant.
 Here you can either fake a value or select the set point value.
+- **Publish Intervals**
-- **Publish Intervals**.
-This section is per device and sets how frequent an MQTT message is sent.
+  - This section is per device and sets how frequent an MQTT message is sent.
 When set to 0 EMS-ESP will send data automatically when there is a noticeable change, which could be within a few seconds.